Higher School of Economics: Recent years

 Despite actively working for the government on various projects, the university had, until recently, positioned itself as a politically independent actor.
 Consequently, there have been incidents in the history of the university that caused public outcry.
 For instance, during the anti-government protests of 2009, many university students and lecturers attended rallies.
 After that, the HSE administration received a request from the Moscow police to expel students and to fire professors that took part in anti-government activities.
-However, the university refused to take the requested action elaborating on its decision with the phrase: “they [students and professors] are not forbidden from participating in politics".
+However, the university refused to take the requested action elaborating on its decision with the phrase: "they [students and professors] are not forbidden from participating in politics".

 In March 2011, the university organized debates on the Federal state law № 94 between Russian oppositionist Alexei Navalny and rector Kuzminov.
 Representatives of the Ministry of Economic Development were also present at the event.

 In 2018–20, there were several incidents related to the "V Tochku" university talk show.
 For instance, after the press secretary for the President of Russia Dmitry Peskov gave a talk at the show discussing Navalny and some aspects of contemporary Russian state discourse, the recording of the speech was not published on the website as it usually happened with other talks.
 However, its full transcription was published on the BBC website.
 The Department of Media and Communications apologized to students who publicly protested against the case, calling it a manifestation of censorship.

 In the recent years, the HSE has tried to distance itself from any political affiliations which was especially evident in the case of Yegor Zhukov, who was sentenced to three years of probation for unauthorized rioting against corruption among Moscow authorities.

 Nikita Yuryevich Anisimov, Rector of the university, was suspended by the European University Association (EUA) following support for the 2022 Russian invasion of Ukraine by the Russian Union of Rectors (RUR) in March 2022, for being "diametrically opposed to the European values that they committed to when joining EUA”.
 In response to the Russian invasion, in March 2022 the Hamburg University of Applied Sciences, the Fletcher School at Tufts University, School of Slavonic and East European Studies at UCL, and Australian National University suspended their relationships with the university.
+In 2022, Ukraine sanctioned the HSE.
+The university also fired dozens of its professors who protested the invasion.